 The experiment focusing on the PHWE and isolation of seselin and (+)-epoxysuberosin from Correa reflexa was developed for more experienced students third-year undergraduate chemistry students.
-Notably, this learning exercise was a result of a study originating in the research laboratory.10 The first iteration of the experiment was incorporated into the third-year undergraduate chemistry laboratory program at the University of Tasmania in 2015.
+Notably, this learning exercise was a result of a study originating in the research laboratory.11 The first iteration of the experiment was incorporated into the third-year undergraduate chemistry laboratory program at the University of Tasmania in 2015.
 After two years of revisions and re-evaluation, this experiment was performed by a third-year undergraduate class for the third time in 2017.

 This experiment was specifically designed as a guided-inquiry-based activity that strives to simulate some of the approaches employed in natural products research laboratories and features minimal written instructions.
 This is a student-directed learning experience and the laboratory instructor plays a key role in assisting students as they work through the experiment by providing direction as required.
 In this experiment, students develop key laboratory skills in chromatography and employ NMR spectroscopy to perform structure elucidation.
 This laboratory experience reinforces the concept of bioprospecting which is presented to students in the classroom and this can be extended to studies on previously unstudied plant material to provide a more representative experience of natural products bioprospecting.
-C. reflexa is an endemic Australian plant species, however, this sample can be substituted for other appropriate leaf material from terrestrial plant species in this experiment.
+C. reflexa is an endemic Australian plant species, however, this sample can be substituted for appropriate leaf material from other terrestrial plant species in this experiment.

 ACKNOWLEDGMENTS: